Szhenger/network/README.md

 ## Credit and Disclaimer

-This problem originates from [CS50's Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/2020/projects/4/network/) and any solution here is explicitly for educational purposes.
+This problem originates from [CS50's Web Programming with Python and JavaScript](https://cs50.harvard.edu/web/2020/projects/4/network/) and any solution here is explicitly for educational purposes only.